 The next course were beautifully dressed salad leaves with slithers of apple accompanying some seriously good pastry – the apple tart, warm from the oven, oozing strong cheddar, that was balanced out by the tender sweet apple.
 There was tonnes of finesse in this course.
 We rated it.

 The baked Alaska with citrus and vanilla, flamed with strong rum was an exciting feast for the senses.
-It was dreamy and shined in the exceptional company of the other courses.
+It was dreamy and shined in the already exceptional company of the other courses.
 The gripe on this one though, was that we weren’t served the entire pudding.
 Just a scoop.
 My curiosity got the better of me and I asked what they did with the rest of it, the answer wasn’t pleasant… “We throw it away”.
 I immediately asked them to bring the rest out, we saved it from the bin and relished the last helpings!
 I truly believe as paying guests we reserve the right to finish our baked Alaska.

 When did I go?
 November 2016